spree/spree/guides/content/developer/core/promotions.markdown

       end
     end

+The `eligible?` method should then return `true` or `false` to indicate if the promotion should be eligible for an order.
+You can retreive promotion information by calling `promotion`.

 Then register it using this code inside `config/initializers/spree.rb`:

      Rails.application.config.spree.promotion.rules << MyPromotionRule

 Once this rule has been registered, it will be available within Spree's interface.